Causes Of Basement Flooding

 The scenario that may result when the system becomes totally clogged is an abundance of back pressure bringing in sewer water or ground water into the basement, often with great intensity.

 Sump pump failures are one of the most common causes of basement flooding.
-When power outages happen or systems fail from wear ground water can easily infiltrate property.
+When power outages happen or systems fail from wear, ground water can easily infiltrate property.
 When ground water surrounding the property rises it brings with it incredible hydro static pressure that will be released through the floor drain or any crack or seam in the concrete slab.
 What keeps this from happening in homes with a sump pit is an installed discharge pump that engages each time the float detects rising water.
-Some homes are situated on property with a high water table or nearby stream and run almost continually.
-Other homes may be situated in a dryer soil condition and seldom engage.
-When these pumps run they pump rising water away from property by discharging it to the lawn, city storm drain system or pond.
-Some homes are illegally plumbed into the sewer drain system making the plumbing against code.

 When power outages occur these pumps will cease to operate so it is recommended to have either a water backup or battery backup system that will keep the property from basement flooding.
 In addition to power failure there is the possibility of a pump just simply wearing out and completely stopping when you need it most.
 Sump pumps have longevity of about 7 years so it is highly recommended to replace the pump before they fail.

-Types Of Basement Flooding
+Most Common Types of Basement Flooding

 Sewer Backups